Stronger, healthier communities

 We raise money for the community

 The Greggs Foundation Community Grants programme is part-funded by a portion of the profits from the Greggs Outlets.
 This helps to ensure profits generated in Outlet locations are channelled back into addressing the issues affecting those communities.
-In 2023, the total donated by the Greggs Outlets was almost £650,000.

 Helping our customer to make healthier choices